metsuke/Tuerkas128-Framework-metsuos/Perseus_1_00/README.md

 * The `_doc_` folder contains documentation
 * The Tuerkas128 Framework core is within `framework` folder.
 Some customization can me made by modifying `tuerkas128_constants.asm` and `tuerkas128_global.asm`, but any other file within this folder must not be modified unless you know exactly what you are doing.
 * The `framework\AY` folder is the sound tracker based upon the AY-3-8910/8912 specifications.
-* The `FSM` folder contains the code for controling sprites, animated blocks and main char behaivour.
+* The `FSM` folder contains the code for controlling sprites, animated blocks and main char behaivour.
 FSM stands for Finite State Machine.
-The operation of animated blocks is well defined and it can be customized using parameters, but sprites and main char can be controlled by programming FSMs in assembly language using Tuerkas128 Framework data structures.
+The operation of animated blocks is hard-wired in the framework, but it can be customized using parameters.
+Sprites and main char can be controlled by programming FSMs in assembly language using Tuerkas128 Framework data structures.
 _______________________________

 Created by RetroBensoft, 2025